The intended purpose – or, what does your medical device do?

 The intended purpose describes the intended medical use—not the specific product features or specifications of an anticipated product—and has to be formulated in a clear, precise, and unambiguous way.
 It is important to highlight that the intended use has to be consistent throughout the entire technical documentation and in all future documents on the device.

 When determining the intended purpose, consider to explicitly mention any limitations (i.e. what the medical device is not intended to be used for).
 It is essential to be as precise as possible, especially if the device could have a borderline medical purpose or if a different interpretation of the classification rules could lead to a different risk class.
 The wording of the intended purpose should be as clear and straightforward as possible to preclude different interpretations.
+(If you are interested in class I medical device requirements, please read our related blog article.)

 When should the intended purpose be defined and by whom?